-"The undersigned hereby request that all commissions that may accrue on orders for machinery or merchandise accepted or pending acceptance in which we, or any of us, may be interested, be paid as same fall due to the undersigned individually in pro rata shares of one-third of such commissions \ \ $\ast$ "
+"The undersigned hereby request that all commissions that may accrue on orders for machinery or merchandise accepted or pending acceptance in which we, or any of us, may be interested, be paid as same fall due to the undersigned individually in pro rata shares of one-third of such commissions ."

-The contract with Harden was dated May 16: with Vicente Sotelo two contracts were dated August 16, and two August 20; one with A. Chicote was August 11; and the other August 22, all in the year, 1918.
+The contract with Harden was dated May 16; with Vicente Sotelo two contracts were dated August 16, and two August 20; one with A. Chicote was August 11; and the other August 19, and the one with the Insular Coconut Oil Co., August 22, all in the year, 1918.
 When you consider the dates of the respective contracts, the recital in the agreement between the members of the firm, and the letter to the firm of August 15, become important.
 The firm agreement recites "that whatever commissions may be due or become due," and the letter recites "that all commissions that may accrue on orders for machinery or merchandise accepted or pending acceptance."

 The expellers were not to be sold for less than P10,000.
-As we construe the contract, the plaintiffs and Cowper during his partnership, as one party, were to divide equally the profits of each contract, and plaintiffs are entitled to one-half of the profits out of each contract, and until such time as the company made a profit on a given contract, plaintiffs' commission was not earned as to that contract.
+As we construe the contract, the plaintiffs and Cowper during his partnership, as one party, and the defendant company, as the other party, were to divide equally the profits of each contract, and plaintiffs are entitled to one-half of the profits out of each contract, and until such time as the company made a profit on a given contract, plaintiffs' commission was not earned as to that contract.
 There was no profit through the mere signing of the contract by the purchaser and its acceptance by the company.
 There would not be any profit until the purchaser paid all the money and complied with his contract.
 Until such time as the company realized a profit on the contracts, there was nothing to share or divide.